Is SEO Dead In 2024? No, But The Playbook Must Change

 The emphasis was squarely on targeting specific keywords and matching competitors.
 Originality often took a back seat to keyword density.
 User intent and satisfaction were afterthoughts.

 This model worked for a while but is becoming outdated as algorithms evolve.
-Simply matching keywords is insufficient to rank highly or build trust now.
+Simply matching keywords is no longer enough to rank highly or build trust now.
 A new approach is required.

 Matching keywords is not enough